Reducing agent: Characteristics

 The reducing agent in this reaction is ferrocyanide ([Fe(CN)_{6}]^{4−}).
 It donates an electron, becoming oxidized to ferricyanide ([Fe(CN)_{6}]^{3−}).
 Simultaneously, that electron is received by the oxidizer chlorine (Cl_{2}), which is reduced to chloride (Cl^{−}).

 Strong reducing agents easily lose (or donate) electrons.
 An atom with a relatively large atomic radius tends to be a better reductant.
 In such species, the distance from the nucleus to the valence electrons is so long that these electrons are not strongly attracted.
 These elements tend to be strong reducing agents.
 Good reducing agents tend to consist of atoms with a low electronegativity, which is the ability of an atom or molecule to attract bonding electrons, and species with relatively small ionization energies serve as good reducing agents too.

 The measure of a material's ability to reduce is known as its reduction potential.
 The table below shows a few reduction potentials, which can be changed to oxidation potentials by reversing the sign.
 Reducing agents can be ranked by increasing strength by ranking their reduction potentials.
 Reducers donate electrons to (that is, "reduce") oxidizing agents, which are said to "be reduced by" the reducer.
 The reducing agent is stronger when it has a more negative reduction potential and weaker when it has a more positive reduction potential.
 The more positive the reduction potential the greater the species' affinity for electrons and tendency to be reduced (that is, to receive electrons).
-The following table provides the reduction potentials of the indicated reducing agent at 25 °C. For example, among sodium (Na), chromium (Cr), cuprous (Cu^{+}) and chloride (Cl^{−}), it is Na that is the strongest reducing agent while Cl^{−} is the weakest; said differently, Na^{+} is the weakest oxidizing agent in this list while Cl is the strongest.
+The following table provides the reduction potentials of the indicated reducing agent at 25 °C. For example, among sodium (Na), chromium (Cr), cuprous (Cu+) and chloride (Cl-), it is Na that is the strongest reducing agent while Cl- is the weakest; said differently, Na+ is the weakest oxidizing agent in this list while Cl is the strongest.

-Common reducing agents include metals potassium, calcium, barium, sodium and magnesium, and also compounds that contain the hydride H^{−} ion, those being NaH, LiH, LiAlH_{4} and CaH_{2}.
+Common reducing agents include metals potassium, calcium, barium, sodium and magnesium, and also compounds that contain the hydride H- ion, those being NaH, LiH, link=Lithium aluminium hydride|LiAlH4 and link=Calcium hydride|CaH2.

 Some elements and compounds can be both reducing or oxidizing agents.
 Hydrogen gas is a reducing agent when it reacts with non-metals and an oxidizing agent when it reacts with metals.